 - Continuous Camp Improvement Program

-National Camp Standards
+National Camp Standards and Annual Assessment Program

 - Ensure that each camper and leader has a fun, high-quality program consistent with the BSA brand.